-Under the Color tab change the Spots color to red.
+Under the Color tab select Base and change the Spots color to red.
 From the same data set create second set of Spots objects, with lower intensity values and lower max speed.

 Follow the creation wizard with the parameters provided in the Chapter Track Particles - Additional Example with two modifications: